SENKO HOLDINGS

 (carbon pricing)

-·Increased shipping and procurement costs
+● Increased shipping and procurement costs due to stricter regulations

-·Increased costs associated with regulatory strengthening
+● Increased costs associated with regulatory strengthening

-·Reassessment of shipment frequency
+● Reassessment of shipment frequency

-·Increased raw material procurement costs ·Pursuit of joint procurement within the SENKO Group
+● Increased raw material procurement costs ● Pursuit of joint procurement within the SENKO Group

-(development of environmentally friendly products and services)
+(Development of environmentally friendly products, goods, and services*)

-·Pursuit of joint research within the Group
+● Pursuit of joint research within the Group

 Physical risk Acute